Method article for rigorous AI-accelerated research

 Category What to measure Why it is load-bearing

-Productivity Time to working prototype; iteration count; human hours per module.
+Productivity Time to working prototype, iteration count, and human hours per module.
 Quantifies acceleration while enabling honest comparisons to baseline workflows.

-Quality & correctness Regression rate; defect density; coverage/mutation where applicable; static analysis findings.
-Prevents “fast but fragile” progress from being mistaken for durable correctness.
+Quality and correctness Regression rate, defect density, coverage or mutation where applicable, and static findings.
+Prevents fast but fragile progress from being mistaken for durable correctness.

-Coherence & consistency Invariant violations; long‑horizon scenario consistency; cross‑artifact consistency (spec↔code↔docs).
+Coherence and consistency Invariant violations, long-horizon scenario consistency, and cross-artifact consistency.
 Targets the known weakness of synthetic System 1: global coherence.

-Epistemic integrity Citation error rate; proportion of primary‑source verified claims; audits of key assertions.
+Epistemic integrity Citation error rate, primary-source verification share, and audits of key assertions.
 Protects scientific legitimacy in the presence of hallucinated authority.

 Conclusion

-The central observation is that AI assistance does not merely speed up research; it changes the dominant bottleneck.
+The central observation is that AI assistance does not merely speed up research.
+It changes the dominant bottleneck.
 When synthesis is cheap and fluent, epistemic control becomes the scarce resource.
-The System‑1/System‑2 framing captures this shift: synthetic System 1 can propose artifacts at scale, but science remains dependent on System‑2 functions—explicit assumptions, adversarial scrutiny, and reproducible validation.
+Synthetic System 1 can propose artifacts at scale, but science remains dependent on System 2 functions: explicit assumptions, adversarial scrutiny, and reproducible validation.